marker68/simple-cluster/README.md

 * `libsimplecluster.{so,dylib,dll}`: dynamic library(shared library) files for SimpleCluster.
 * `test_utilities, test_kdtree, test_kmeans`: test programs.
 See their source code in `test/` directory to know the basics of this library.

-## Samples

-Samples for the usage of this library could be found at: https://github.com/marker68/example-simplecluster

 ## Documentation

 This project uses Doxygen to generate its documentation.
-You cand find it in `doc/` or an online version at http://simplecluster.tech-codes.com/
 To generate the documentation:
 ```bash
 $ cd ./doc